-- Jose, a 44 year old man with Downs Syndrome, is diagnosed with early on-set dementia.
+- Jose, a 44-year-old man with Down syndrome, is diagnosed with early onset dementia.

 The Interview Process

-The LTC FS tool captures relevant information.
+The LTCFS tool captures relevant information.
 It is not an interview tool.
 Screeners are expected to use professional skills to interview the person and assess the situation.
-Completion of the modules of the web-based LTC FS may occur in any order.
+Completion of the modules of the web-based LTCFS may occur in any order.
 It may take more than one contact with the person to complete the screen.
-The face-to-face interview may take place in any setting that is familiar to the person being screened, including, but not limited to his/her residence, a substitute care setting such as a Community-Based Residential Facility (CBRF) or at a hospital or nursing home.
-However, best practice is to perform the interview with the person and his/her family or collateral contacts in his/her residence.
-This allows for discussion in a private setting and also allows the screener to observe the person in his/her natural environment.
+The face-to-face interview may take place in any setting that is familiar to the person being screened, including, but not limited to, the person’s residence, a substitute care setting such as a community-based residential facility (CBRF), or at a hospital or nursing home.
+However, best practice is to perform the interview with the person and their family or collateral contacts in the person’s residence.
+This allows for discussion in a private setting and also allows the screener to observe the person in their natural environment.

 The screening interview requires the screener to ask probing questions of a very personal nature.
 The screener must use tact and sensitivity to obtain honest and complete responses.
-Often, use of open ended questions will result in the discovery of information that very specific questions will not uncover.
-Screeners must often look for visual clues, facial expressions and interactions between the person and his/her significant others that may indicate undisclosed needs.
-A tour of the person's home and direct observation of the person as he/she performs everyday activities is helpful, especially when there appears to be a discrepancy between the person's report and the activities he/she performs.
+Often, use of open-ended questions will result in the discovery of information that very specific questions will not uncover.
+Screeners must often look for visual clues, facial expressions, and interactions between the person and their significant others that may indicate undisclosed needs.
+A tour of the person’s home and direct observation of the person as they perform everyday activities is helpful, especially when there appears to be a discrepancy between the person’s report and the activities they perform.

-When using a translator or interpreter during a screening interview, ensure that the translator or interpreter understands that a Medicaid functional eligibility determination is being made and that he/she must not have a personal interest in the outcome of the determination.
-When relying on the person, family, friends or caregivers to provide information during a screen interview, make them aware of the nature of the screen and inform them that coaching of responses or other activities that may result in an inaccurate portrayal of the needs of the person being screened, are not allowed.
-Refer instances of alleged Medicaid fraud to the Department's Office of the Inspector General at 1-877-865-3432.
+When using translators or interpreters during a screening interview, ensure they understand that a Medicaid functional eligibility determination is being made and that they must not have a personal interest in the outcome of the determination.
+When relying on the person, family, friends, or caregivers to provide information during a screen interview, make them aware of the nature of the screen and inform them that coaching of responses or other activities that may result in an inaccurate portrayal of the needs of the person being screened, are not allowed.
+Refer instances of alleged Medicaid fraud to the DHS Office of the Inspector General at 877-865-3432.

 Screeners must adhere to the following guidelines:

 - Read and follow screen definitions and instructions closely.
-The LTC FS Instructions document is reviewed and revised on a regular basis to improve the clarity of instructions and reflect the findings of the Department's quality monitoring activities.
+The LTCFS Instructions document is reviewed and revised on a regular basis to improve the clarity of instructions and reflect the findings of the DHS quality monitoring activities.